mdn/content/files/en-us/web/api/dedicatedworkerglobalscope/requestanimationframe/index.md

 The **`requestAnimationFrame()`** method of the {{domxref("DedicatedWorkerGlobalScope")}} interface tells the browser you wish to perform an animation frame request and call a user-supplied callback function before the next repaint.

 The frequency of calls to the callback function will generally match the display refresh rate.
-The most common refresh rate is 60hz, (60 cycles/frames per second), though 75hz, 120hz, and 144hz are also widely used. `requestAnimationFrame()` calls are paused in most browsers when running in background tabs or hidden {{HTMLElement("iframe")}}s, in order to improve performance and battery life.
+The most common refresh rate is 60 Hz, (60 cycles/frames per second), though 75 Hz, 120 Hz, and 144 Hz are also widely used. `requestAnimationFrame()` calls are paused in most browsers when running in background tabs or hidden {{HTMLElement("iframe")}}s, to improve performance and battery life.

-Your callback function must call `requestAnimationFrame()` again if you want to animate another frame. `requestAnimationFrame()` is one-shot.
+A call to the `requestAnimationFrame()` method schedules only one single call to the callback function.
+If you want to animate another frame, your callback function must call `requestAnimationFrame()` again.

 > **Warning:** Be sure always to use the first argument (or some other method for getting the current time) to calculate how much the animation will progress in a frame — **otherwise, the animation will run faster on high refresh-rate screens**.
 For ways to do that, see the examples below.

-Calling `requestAnimationFrame()` method requires that the current worker need to has an associated owner {{domxref("Window", "window")}}, which means that the current worker must be created by {{domxref("Window", "window")}} or by a dedicated worker that also has an associated owner {{domxref("Window", "window")}}.
+Calling the `requestAnimationFrame()` method requires that the current worker need to has an associated owner {{domxref("Window", "window")}}, which means that the current worker must be created by {{domxref("Window", "window")}} or by a dedicated worker that also has an associated owner {{domxref("Window", "window")}}.

 ## Syntax